InfOmics/LErNet/README.md

 library(biomaRt)

 ```
 The first step of the analysis is to retrieve a set of genes and lncRNAs of interest and the information of the genomic context.
-In the folowing lines of code DE genes and lncRNAs are obtained directly from the excel files provided by LErNet and loaded after several preprocess operations.
+In the folowing lines of code DE genes and DE lncRNAs are obtained directly from the excel files provided within the LErNet package and loaded after several preprocess operations.

 ```